 Appointments for assistantships are issued for a semester, an academic year, or a summer session.
 Appointment dates follow the fiscal calendar and include the following periods:

 |Academic Year||September 1 through May 31|

 |Fall||September 1 through January 15|

 |Spring||January 16 through May 31|

 A graduate assistant is entitled to official university holidays and the same work period as the faculty unless exceptions have been agreed upon in writing in advance by the graduate assistant and supervisor.

 Reappointment to an assistantship is contingent upon prior performance, departmental research and teaching needs, and available funds.
 The number of years a student may hold a graduate assistantship depends upon the level of the degree program of the student.
-For a student at the master's level, the maximum number of years will be three.
-For a student at the doctoral level, the maximum number of years will be four.
-For a student who obtains both a master's degree and a doctoral degree from TWU, the maximum number of years will be six.
-For a student working toward a doctoral degree and who has no master's degree nor intention of earning a master's degree, the maximum number of years will be six.
-Exceptions to these limitations as recommended by the head of the academic component must have the approval of the Dean of the Graduate School.
+For a student at the master's level, the maximum number of years will be four.
+For a student at the doctoral level, the maximum number of years will be six.
+All reappointments will be at the discretion of the department.
+Within these guidelines, each program may establish its own limits on the number of years of funding available.
+Requests to exceed these limitations as recommended by the head of the academic component must have the approval of the Dean of the Graduate School.